 William Hogarth was born in 1697.
 His earliest years were spent living in Bartholomew Close, Smithfield but when he was still young his family moved to the nearby Clerkenwell.
 Hogarth’s father, Richard, had been a teacher who came to London in the hope of teaching Latin and Greek.
-Unable to make enough income from teaching he tried his hand at running a coffee shop at St. John’s Gate at which only classical languages could be spoken but it was not a success.
-When it failed he was held for debt in Fleet Prison in 1707.
+Unable to make enough income from teaching he tried his hand at running a coffee shop at St. John’s Gate at which only classical languages could be spoken.
+It was not a success and when it failed he was held for debt in Fleet Prison in 1707.

 William, brought up by well-educated and non-conformist parents, therefore spent his childhood alternating between reasonable comfort and hardship in the less salubrious parts of the metropolis.
 That period of his life was to remain a constant influence, leaving him embittered towards those he felt had exploited and made promises to his father – particularly booksellers – yet failed to help in time of need.

 In 1714 William was apprenticed to the gold and silver engraver Ellis Gamble, based at Leicester Fields.
 The area had only recently been developed as a residential suburb, on what had previously been fields, but was already being populated by artisans who typically lived above their workshop.
 The art of silver engraving had rapidly evolved in London after the arrival of skilled Huguenots from France at the end of the 17th century, and where they found a ready market amongst Britain’s aristocracy and wealthy merchants.

 Outside of his employment, Hogarth was admiring the painting of leading artists.
 It would be too ambitious for an untrained young man to attempt anything so grand.
 Instead Hogarth began thinking about a skill somewhat closer to those he had learnt: engraving pictures on to copper, which would allow him to express himself artistically.
 In 1720 he set up his own business.